AdaptiveCpp/AdaptiveCpp/doc/sycl_callback_tooling.md

 ## Usage:

 ### Registering Callbacks (User side)
-The user can start tracers by setting the environment variable `SYCL_TOOL_LIBRARY` to the paths to tooling libraries separated by a colon `:`.
+The user can start tracers by setting the environment variable `ACPP_TOOL_LIBRARY` to the paths to tooling libraries separated by a colon `:`.

 ### Implementation of Callbacks (Tooling side)
 A tracer can be implemented as a dynamically loaded library. (shared object `.so` on Linux, dynamic link library `.dll` on Windows and `.dylib` on macos).
 The implementer then has the option to define one or more of the supported callbacks.
 Furthermore, a function with the signature `void init_register()` must be defined.
 This function is called when the library is loaded and can be used to initialize the tracer.
 The loading utility assumes unmangled C function names, so the implementer must ensure that the `init_register`-function name is not mangled (e.g. by using `extern "C"` in a C++ declaration).
 Within the `init_register`-function the implementer can register the desired callbacks by calling the function